 (F) Alternate time calculation method.
 In lieu of the

-time calculation method, the ADM may submit alternate methodology
+time calculation method, the driving safety provider may submit alternate

 (6) Student breaks.
-A program that demonstrates that
+A course that demonstrates that

-it contains 300 minutes of instructional content shall mandate that
+it contains 300 minutes of instructional content must mandate that

 students take 60 minutes of break time or provide additional educational